AbrahamMekonnen/TicTacToe/README.md

 2. Check the console for any error messages.
 3. If you are experiencing unexpected behavior, check the code for any logical errors.
 ### Credits
-This program was created by [Your Name].
+This program was created by Abraham Mekonnen.